Tony ran and felt the wind in his hair, and thought that this was what it meant to be free.

 “Hey there, Hot-lips,” Clint greeted Loki from across the room.
 “We just had a totally great victory.
 Wanna, y’know?”

-“You guys did miss a heck of a mission,” Steve said pleasantly, ready to tell them all about it, but one look at the trickster stopped him dead in his tracks.
+“You guys did miss a heck of a mission,” Steve said pleasantly, ready to tell them all about it, but taking one look stopped him dead in his tracks.
 “Whoah.
 You okay, Loki?
 You don’t look so good.”

 “It’s been a rough day,” Tony provided dryly.
 “Did I tell you we’re getting married?”